jayrinaldime/ollama-straico-apiproxy/README.md

 ## Project Description

-OllamaStraicoAPIProxy implements the same Ollama API endpoints but redirects the requests to the Straico API Server.
+StraicoAPIProxy implements the same API endpoints but redirects the requests to the Straico API Server.
+We now support Ollama, LMStudio/OpenAI and Anthropic Claude API Endpoints.

-This allows you to use any application that supports Ollama while leveraging Straico's available cloud LLM models instead of running a local LLM.
+This allows you to use any application that supports Ollama, LMStudio/OpenAI and Anthropic Claude while leveraging Straico's available cloud LLM models instead of running a local LLM.

 **Disclaimer:** This is not an official Ollama or Straico product.

 ## Setup